Thank you for your interest in membership. A key to our success is that each member shares a commitment to the values of the club community:

 Proprietary membership is full club membership.
 Associate members are offered a Proprietary membership upon resignation of a proprietary member.
 There are 320 Proprietary memberships at Foothills.
 Proprietary members may vote, sponsor new applicants, hold a position on the Board of Governors and share in Club assets upon dissolution.
 The initiation fee for Proprietary membership is $14,200.
 Quarterly Proprietary dues are $800.

 Senior Associate Membership

 This status is available to families who have been members for 35 years or more.
+Beginning in 2015, this status is also available to families with a member over the age of 75.
+In 2016, and beyond, it will be made available to families with a member over the age of 70.
 Quarterly dues for Senior Associates are 50% of Proprietary dues.